date333cs/neural_networks_with_gnuplot/README.md

 Compile each code by gcc *.c -lm and run and see !!!
 - If gnuplot is installed in your machine, it must work.
 There is no document but all codes are small (less than 200 lines).
-So if you want to know how it works, it is not difficult to read the codes.
+So it is not difficult to know how it works.

+#### Policy
+-- Small
+-- One file
+-- Works more than 50 years

 #### SOM (1 dimension)